meliao/osdc_support/griffin.rst

 ----------------------

 On OSDC Griffin, we offer 3 flavor families of VMs to facilitate the different types of use we've observed.
-Standard flavors = m3.; Hi-Ephemeral for read/write disk I/O intensive applications with large files= he., and Hi-RAM for memory intensive applications= hr.
+Standard flavors = m3., Hi-Ephemeral for read/write disk I/O intensive applications with large files = he., and Hi-RAM for memory intensive applications = hr.

 Since Griffin is a community public resource, we ask that you only reserve the resources you need and terminate them when finished.